SysKitTeam/docs-point/governance-and-automation/security-and-compliance-checks.md

 ## Automated Governance

-To keep all these things **under control proactively and even prevent** possible issues, we suggest exploring and [**setting up various governance policies and automated workflows**](../governance-and-automation/automated-workflows/README.md) in SysKit Point that will control the minimum and maximum number of owners in your workspaces as well as how you automatically find and manage orphaned resources.
+To keep all these things **under control proactively and even prevent** possible issues, we suggest exploring and [**setting up various governance policies and automated workflows**](../governance-and-automation/automated-workflows/README.md) in Syskit Point that will control the minimum and maximum number of owners in your workspaces as well as how you automatically find and manage orphaned resources.

 ## Navigate Security and Compliance Checks

-The Security and Compliance checks are visible on the home page of your SysKit Point.
+The Security and Compliance checks are visible on the home page of your Syskit Point.

 At the bottom of the screen, you will find:
   * Number of Teams and Groups with too many owners